Edgar-Donk/frothy-brew/docs/colour_picker/using_tkinter_widgets.rst

         dtype=np.uint8),[height, 1]) for i in range(len(from_color))]
         return np.dstack(new_ch)

-.. note:: numpy works in reverse order with width and height.
+.. note:: numpy works in reverse order height then width.

 ::